Abstract: Methods of physical education and development of children. Starting position

 Stretching

-Chinese system of exercise
+Chinese exercise system

 Gymnastics for the eyes

 Nature created the eye to be spherical.
-Therefore, it can easily rotate around three axes: vertical (from left to right), horizontal (up and down) and an axis coinciding with the optical axis of the eye. wok
+Therefore, it can easily rotate around three axes: vertical (from left to right), horizontal (up and down) and an axis coinciding with the optical axis of the eye.
+Wok

-Sequence of learning.
+Sequence of training.

-Sequence of learning.
+Sequence of training.

-Sequence of learning.
+Sequence of training.

 for boys

-Common Mistakes
+Common mistakes

-Sequence of learning.
+Sequence of training.

 Swing one and push the other handstand